flint-lang/flintc/README.md

 ./scripts/build.sh -l
 ```

 before compiling for windows using `./scripts/build.sh -w`, otherwise the Windows compilation will fail.
-After the initial compilation for Linux you can mix and match all possible commands of the build.sh script, it will work just fine.
+After the initial compilation for Linux you can mix and match all possible commands of the build.sh script, it will work just fine (I always do `-lwsDRtf` to build the `R`elease and `D`ebug builds for `l`inux and `w`indws, link them `s`taticaly, run all `t`ests and build the `f`ls too.)

-After compiling the compiler you need `base-devel` (Arch) or `build-essential` (Ubuntu) in order for the Flint compiler to be able to compile any program.
-It needs the `crt1.o`, `crti.o` and `crtn.o` files available to it.
+After compiling the compiler you need `base-devel` (Arch) or `build-essential` (Ubuntu) pavkages installed in order for the Flint compiler to be able to compile any program.
+This is because it needs the `crt1.o`, `crti.o` and `crtn.o` files available in your lib path.